ADVOCACY

 Sponsor: Rep. Raybould (R-34)

-HB 57 | Nonmotorized Recreation, Passport | House Floor
+HB 57 | Nonmotorized Recreation, Passport | Sent back to House Resources & Conservation Committee

 Addresses the rising costs of operating, maintaining, and expanding the Idaho state parks and non-motorized trail system.
 Proposes to increase the current ‘parks passport’ fee of $10, to a ‘parks and trails passport’ fee of $20.
 Distribution would divert $16 of fee would to the Parks and Recreation fund, and $4 to a new non-motorized recreation fund.
 Sponsor: Rep. Petzke (R-21)

-HB 81 | Recreational Club Limited Liability | House Resources and Conservation
+HB 81 | Recreational Club Limited Liability | Passed the House (59-11-0) | Senate Judiciary and Rules

 Encourages the formation of recreational clubs and participation in recreational activities by limiting the liability of volunteers and members from claims of injury from those who participate in activities inherently known to bring risk and danger.